Co-op for Employers

 • Are students unenrolled from Northeastern while on co-op and must an employer provide benefits?

 Students continue to be recognized as full-time students while on co-op and only require company benefits if state legislation requires it.
-Students should be considered temporary, full-time workers, but not independent contractors.
+Students should be considered temporary, full-time (or part-time in some cases) workers, but not independent contractors.

 • Is there a fee for employers participating in the co-op program?